-Peter H. Rossi Award, for Contributions to the Theory or Practice of Program Evaluation
+We are delighted to announce that Mark W. Lipsey of Vanderbilt University has been selected to receive the 2018 Peter H. Rossi Award for Contributions to the Theory or Practice of Program Evaluation.

-The APPAM Policy Council approved this award on April 8, 2005.
+The APPAM Policy Council approved the Peter H. Rossi Award, for Contributions to the Theory or Practice of Program Evaluation, on April 8, 2005.
 Funding for the award comes from an endowment managed by the University System of Maryland Foundation, Inc. This endowment welcomes additional donations.
-The University of Maryland School of Public Policy hosts a separate website for the Rossi Award, welfareacademy.org/rossi
+The University of Maryland School of Public Policy hosts a separate website for the Rossi Award, welfareacademy.org/rossi.

 The Rossi award honors the lifetime achievements of Peter Rossi (1921–2006) by recognizing important contributions to the theory or practice of program evaluation.
 The award may be for a recent paper, publication, or for an entire body of work.

 The Rossi Award is given out every other year.
 The award was presented in 2016 to Rudolph Penner, Ph.D., Robert Reischauer, Ph.D., and Alice Rivlin, Ph.D. at the 2016 Fall Research Conference.
 Read more about the winners.
 The 2016 winners received a plaque, recognition at the 2016 APPAM Fall Research Conference, reimbursement for travel expenses to the meeting, and a cash award in the amount of $2,000.